-After treatment at the Plant, eight "high lift" pumps of various sizes send the processed water through a network of about 170 miles of water mains.
-Three additional system pumps are located at the West Side Reservoir.
+After water is treated at the Plant, eight "high lift" pumps of various sizes send the processed water through a network of about 205 miles of water mains.
+Four additional system pumps are located at the West Side Reservoir.
 The Water Plant is staffed around-the-clock.
 Operators are required to obtain the highest competency (Class A) certificates from the Illinois EPA which requires passing a rigorous series of exams.

-Tap water is typically delivered in the 40 - 60 PSI pressure range throughout Northbrook.
-Higher elevation areas experience lower pressures.
+Tap water is typically delivered in the 45 - 60 PSI pressure range throughout Northbrook.